wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 All in one, we believe that Hanjst would be the final JavaScript-based template language, and it has all functions which needed in client-side run-time.
 Also, any further "reinvent of the wheel" in this field would be meaningless.

+We have integrated Smarty in GWA2PHP and it works very well before.
+When we have developed GWA2Java, we find that Smarty fans on the Internet had moved Smarty to the Java version, Smarty4J, so we also integrated Smarty4J consequently.

+Unfortunately, Smarty4J is a version of about 7-8 years ago, and has not been updated since then, also it is only compatible with the syntax of Smarty 2, which heavily limits the further development of GWA2Java.

+So we have committed to make this switch happen.
+Hanjst will be our default template engine in GWA2 ecosystem since then.

 ---
 #### Related works
 1. [Hanjst Homepage](https://ufqi.com/dev/hanjst/)